Pansarbandvagn 302

-Pansarbandvagn 302 (pbv 302), meaning roughly armoured tracked carrier vehicle 302, was a Swedish high-mobility infantry fighting vehicle (pansarskyttefordon) used by the Swedish Army from 1966 to 2014.
+Pansarbandvagn 302 (pbv 302), meaning roughly armoured tracked carrier vehicle 302, is a Swedish high-mobility infantry fighting vehicle (pansarskyttefordon) used by the Swedish Army from 1966 to 2014.

 The vehicle was commissioned by the Swedish Army in 1961 as a modern IFV-design which could replace the recently developed pbv 301 IFV, a placeholder design based on an obsolete tank chassis which did not meet the Swedish Army's future operational requirements.
-Design and production was handled by Hägglund & Söner in Örnsköldsvik (today BAE Systems Hägglunds).
-Production ran from 1966 to 1971 and the vehicles were upgraded and renovated multiple times throughout their service life.
-The design was eventually replaced by the strf 9040 IFV in the 1990s but saw limited service alongside it until ultimately being removed from service in 2014.
+Design and production was handled by Hägglund & Söner in Örnsköldsvik, whose military vehicle business is now BAE Systems Hägglunds.
+Production ran from 1966 to 1971, and the vehicles were upgraded and renovated multiple times throughout their service life.
+The design was eventually replaced by the strf 9040 IFV in the 1990s, and saw limited service alongside it until ultimately being removed from service in 2014.

+In 2024 Sweden donated its entire stock of around 200 Pbv 302 to Ukraine, where it has seen combat in the Russo-Ukrainian War, defending against the Russian invasion of Ukraine.

-Armament consisted of a modified 20 mm Hispano HS-804 cannon (20 mm akan m/47D) in a one man turret and internal racks for weapons of the mechanized infantry (pansarskytte), such as their service weapons, a ksp 58 squad machine gun and a Carl Gustaf 8.4 cm recoilless rifle, along with ammunition.
-Later variants got updated with racks for AT4s and some vehicles even received a Bofors BILL man-portable anti-tank missile system.
-As part of the Swedish IFV-doctrine the vehicle came equipped with roof doors allowing the mechanized infantry to fight from within the vehicles.
+Armament is a modified 20 mm Hispano HS-804 cannon (20 mm akan m/47D) in a one man turret, and internal racks for weapons of the mechanized infantry (pansarskytte), such as their service weapons, a ksp 58 squad machine gun and a Carl Gustaf 8.4 cm recoilless rifle, along with ammunition.
+Later variants were updated with racks for AT4s and some vehicles even received a Bofors BILL man-portable anti-tank missile system.
+As part of the Swedish IFV-doctrine the vehicle came equipped with roof doors, allowing the mechanized infantry to fight from within the vehicles.

 Description

-The Pbv 302 has wide tracks and a high power-to-weight ratio, and has exceptionally good off-road mobility, and the low ground pressure enables it to operate over summer bog and winter snow.
+The Pbv 302 has wide tracks and a high power-to-weight ratio.
+It has exceptionally good off-road mobility, and the low ground pressure enables it to operate over summer bog and winter snow.
 It is powered by a Volvo 10-liter, 270 hp diesel engine.
 The vehicle is fully amphibious with little preparation by the crew.
-It is fitted with a 20 mm Hispano-Suiza type 804 cannon taken from the scrapped Saab 29 in a one-man turret.
-High-explosive cartridges were originally fed from 135-round belts, and armor-piercing cartridges were fed from a 10-round magazine.
+It is fitted with a 20 mm Hispano-Suiza type 804 cannon taken from the scrapped Saab 29, in a one-man turret.

+High-explosive cartridges were originally fed from 135-round belts.
+Armor-piercing cartridges were fed from a 10-round magazine.
 Three belts and 10 magazines were carried inside the vehicle.
 The arrangement was deemed overly complicated and was replaced by 30-round magazines, 10 of which were carried.
-The vehicle, which weighs 14 tonnes, has a crew of three (commander, driver and a gunner) and carries a squad of eight troops.
-The infantry squad is able to fight through two large roof hatches, though standard procedure would be to dismount through the two side-hinged doors in the rear to fight.
-Maximum road speed is 65 km/h (restricted for peace time use).
-The range on roads is about 300 km.
+The vehicle weighs 14 tonnes.
+It has a crew of three, a commander, driver and a gunner, and carries a squad of eight troops.

+The infantry squad is able to fight through two large roof hatches.
+Standard procedure would be to dismount through the two side-hinged doors in the rear to fight.
+Maximum road speed is 65 km/h, restricted for peace time use.
+The fuel range on roads is about 300 km.

-The Pbv 302 shares common components with the Ikv 91 tank destroyer and total production was approximately 650 units.
+The Pbv 302 shares common components with the Ikv 91 tank destroyer.
+Total production was 644 units.